Raúl Torrez

-Raúl Torrez (born July 24, 1976) is an American lawyer and politician from New Mexico.
-A member of the Democratic Party, Torrez is the Attorney General of New Mexico.
+Raúl Torrez (born July 24, 1976) is an American lawyer and politician serving as the Attorney General of New Mexico since 2023.
+Previously, he was the District Attorney of Bernalillo County from 2017 to 2023.
+He is a member of the Democratic Party.

+Torrez was first elected in 2022.

 Early life and education

 Torrez's father, Presiliano Torrez, was a federal prosecutor and his mother taught Spanish at Sandia Preparatory School.
 He graduated from Sandia Prep, and then attended Harvard University, where he graduated cum laude with a Bachelor of Arts in government.
-He earned a Master of Science in international political economy from the London School of Economics, and then worked for the Cesar Chavez Foundation in Los Angeles before attending Stanford Law School, earning his Juris Doctor.
+He earned a Master of Science in IPE from the London School of Economics, and then worked for the Cesar Chavez Foundation in Los Angeles before attending Stanford Law School, earning his Juris Doctor.

 Career

-After graduating from law school in 2005, Torrez became an assistant district attorney in Valencia County, New Mexico.
+After graduating from Stanford Law School in 2005, Torrez became an assistant district attorney in Valencia County, New Mexico.
 The next year, he took a job in the office of the New Mexico attorney general.
 In 2008, Torrez was chief counsel to Ben Luján, the speaker of the New Mexico House of Representatives, and then he served as a White House Fellow in the class of 2009–2010 during the presidency of Barack Obama.
 He returned to Albuquerque to work in the United States attorney's office and operated a solo law firm.

 Torrez won the Democratic Party nomination for district attorney of Bernalillo County, New Mexico, in 2016.
 He won the general election without opposition from a Republican.

 Attorney General of New Mexico

-With Hector Balderas unable to run for reelection as New Mexico Attorney General in the 2022 election due to term limits, Torrez announced his candidacy to succeed him in May 2021.
+With incumbent attorney general Hector Balderas unable to seek reelection in 2022 due to term limits, Torrez announced his candidacy to succeed him in May 2021.
 Torrez won the Democratic nomination, defeating New Mexico State Auditor Brian Colón, and faced Republican Jeremy Gay.
-Torrez defeated Gay in the general election.
+Torrez won the election and assumed office in January 2023.